-My Reporting Obligations as a Responsible Employee
+My Reporting Obligations as a Required Reporter

-It is important for you to know that all faculty members are required to report incidents of sexual harassment or sexual misconduct involving students.
+As a faculty member, I am deeply invested in the well-being of each student I teach.
+I am here to assist you with your work in this course.
+Additionally, if you come to me with other non-course-related concerns, I will do my best to help.It is important for you to know that all faculty members are required to report incidents of sexual harassment or sexual misconduct involving students.
 This means that I cannot keep information about sexual harassment, sexual assault, sexual exploitation, intimate partner violence or stalking confidential if you share that information with me.
-I will keep the information as private as I can but am required to bring it to the attention of the University’s Title IX Coordinator, Christine M. Black (Interim), or Deputy Title IX Coordinator/Dean of Students, Lauren Rivera, who, in conversation with you, will explain available support, resources and options.
+I will keep the information as private as I can but am required to bring it to the attention of the University’s Title IX Coordinator, Elizabeth M. Garcia, or Deputy Title IX Coordinator, Christine M. Black, who, in conversation with you, will explain available support, resources, and options.
 I will not report anything to anybody without first letting you know and discussing choices as to how to proceed.
 The University’s Counseling Center (570-941-7620) is available to you as a confidential resource; counselors (in the counseling center) do not have an obligation to report to the Title IX Coordinator.

 The University of Scranton is committed to providing a safe and nondiscriminatory employment and educational environment.
 The University does not discriminate on the basis of race, color, national origin, sex, disability, religion, age, veteran status, gender identity or expression, sexual orientation, or other status protected by law.
 Sexual harassment, including sexual violence, is a form of sex discrimination prohibited by Title IX of the Education Amendments of 1972.
 The University does not discriminate on the basis of sex in its educational, extracurricular, athletic, or other programs or in the context of employment.